-There are few more things that you might consider before writing a health care directive.
+You might consider a few more things before writing a health care directive.
 Thus, contact an advance directive attorney and discuss your healthcare wishes.

 Few things that you must consider before writing your AHCD

-There are few things you should have in your mind before writing your health care directive.
+You should have a few things in mind before writing your health care directive.
 You might want to discuss it in detail with an advance directive attorney.
 Some of them are:

 - You cannot request treatment that is not available or reasonable.

-If you are considering Living Will Vs Advance Directive, or what is the difference between them, you are at the right place.
+Suppose you are considering Living Will Vs. An advance directive, or what is the difference between them, you are at the right place.
 There are often confused and cannot be understood clearly.
-However, in simple words, a living will come under the classification of Advance Directive.
+However, in simple words, a living will come under the classification of the Advance Directive.

 To explain further, a living will allow you to spell out all the medical procedures you want to receive.
 It also allows you to write any medical procedures you wish to avoid.
 Thus, it is a legal document addressing wishes related to your medical treatments and procedures.
-You might want to include details about dialysis, organ donation, and other specific details.
-In this document, it is preferable to consult a professional for legal and medical advice.
+You might want to include details about dialysis, organ donation, etc. In this document, it is preferable to consult a professional for legal and medical advice.

-Advance health care directive includes living will or simple health care directive.
-However, it goes further by stating an agent or power of attorney for you.
+Advanced health care directive includes a living will or simple health care directive.
+However, it states an agent or power of attorney for you.
 Depending on your location, you can include details of the health care agent, health care proxy, and patient’s advocate.

 Should you Hire an Advance Directive Attorney?

-The simple answer is, it is not necessary but preferable.
-Advance Directive Attorney can help you in going through different types of complex documents.
+The simple answer is it is not necessary but preferable.
+Advance Directive Attorney can help you through different types of complex documents.
 They can tell you some legal requirements and other legal aspects.
 You cannot make mistakes in this particular decision.
-Hence, hiring an advance directive attorney with the right skills is necessary.
-Contact Attorneys Real Estate Group for the advance directive attorney.
+Hence, hiring an advance directive attorney with the right skills is necessary—contact Attorneys Real Estate Group for the advance directive attorney.

 Advance Directive Attorney Near Me

-While the substance of advance health care directives and living wills is not difficult, it should be carefully considered.
-Attorneys Real Estate Group will provide more detail on both health care directives and estate planning.
+While the substance of advanced health care directives and living wills is not difficult, it should be carefully considered.
+Attorneys Real Estate Group will provide more detail on health care directives and estate planning.
 These are difficult subjects to discuss, but our caring and professional Advance Directive Attorney will guide you through different situations.
-Also, they can draft an advanced health care directive that represents your values and wishes.
+Also, they can draft an advanced healthcare directive that represents your values and wishes.

-Our team has considerable knowledge of all aspects of estate planning and health care directive.
+Our team has considerable knowledge of all estate planning and healthcare directive aspects.
 Our advance directive attorney can guide you through the health care directive form.
 We work hard to show the best possible solution to our clients.
-We know that there are some complex terms like understanding living will vs advance directive.
+We know some complex terms like an understanding of living will vs.. advance directive.